 Course Rating and Slope Rating

-Course Rating and Slope Rating are numbers that are available on the score card that show a difficulty of a golf course from a specific tee box in relation to another tee box of the same golf course or any other golf courses using the same USGA rating system.
+Course Rating and Slope Rating are numbers that are available on the scorecard that show a difficulty of a golf course from a specific tee box in relation to another tee box of the same golf course or any other golf course using the same USGA rating system.

 They usually look like this: